 Wild and hard fighting salmon

-When targeting Salmon, Sea Trout and Arctic Char, Iceland offers some of the best fishing in the world.
 Rivers come in all shapes and sizes, from small streams fished easily with single-handed rods to rivers the size of the River Dee in Scotland.
-The amazing landscape is home to a very stable population of salmon and we are delighted to be associated with one of the countries premier fishing rivers and lodges.
+The amazing landscape is home to a very stable population of Salmon, Trout and Arctic Char and we are delighted to be associated with one of the country's premier fishing rivers and lodges.

 When it comes to Salmon Fishing in Iceland, Blanda is the largest river in North-West Iceland and runs into the sea at the village of Blönduós.
 It takes about three hours to drive from Reykjavik [this transfer is included in the price], however, it is also accessible by light aircraft using the local airstrip which takes 30 minutes back to Reykjavik.
 We can arrange this for those who require it.

 At the beginning of the season [June], only the lower section of the river is fished by four rods, as the fish tend to hold below the rapids at the head of the canyon.
 By late June fish begin to run further upstream and the river is opened up to a total of 8 rods fishing over 50km of the river.

 By Icelandic standards, Blanda is a large river.
 An average of 40 meters wide and one to two meters wide making it ideal for fishing with small double-handed rods.

 Not only are these numbers high but unusually for Iceland the has the Biggest Salmon in Iceland ratio of multi-winter salmon/grilse is high.
 In July 2 in every 5 fish caught is a MSW fish.
 It’s also worth mentioning that the salmon in Blanda is 100% from natural stock, there has never been need for any assistance for the Blanda salmon.